If you follow me on social media then you know that I just spent the past couple of weeks in Rwanda, the Congo, and Uganda, and it was amazing!

 What I really loved was that we were all totally on the same page when it came to travel, and I think a big reason for that was that we had all read about Helen’s travels on her blog, so we knew exactly what we were signing up for.

-Helen also described us as her “hardy” group, as none of us minded going into the Congo.
+I took Helen’s Uganda, Rwanda, and DRC tour, and Helen described us as her “hardy” group, as none of us minded going into the Congo.
 In fact I think most of us actually signed up because this tour went to the Congo, so I guess that already meant we’d have something in common when it came to travel choices.

 and we made it to the Congo!